-Every office needs a conference table—a hub for bright, new ideas and a space to facilitate a meeting of the minds.
-Some of the best ideas are formed around a conference table, but purchasing this type of furniture is no small task.
-There are a lot of factors to consider before choosing the right meeting table for your office, and we’re breaking down everything you need to know right here, right now.
+Almost every office needs a conference table—a hub for bright, new ideas and a space to facilitate a meeting of the minds.
+Some of the best ideas form around conference tables, but purchasing this piece of furniture is no small task.
+You must consider several factors before choosing a meeting table for your conference room, and we’re breaking down everything you need to know.

 Round conference tables are compact options, which makes them perfect for small meeting rooms and tight spaces such as private offices and casual common areas.

-Square conference tables are also ideal for smaller meeting areas, but they provide a little more work surface than round tables do.
+Square conference tables are also ideal for smaller meeting areas but provide a little more work surface than round tables.
 Depending on the style of the table legs, multiple square tables may be pushed up against one another to create larger, rectangular conference tables, such as that found in our NBF Signature Series Horizons collection.

-Rectangular conference tables are best suited for larger, formal conference rooms and are available in a huge range of sizes to suit the dimensions of your room of choice.
+Rectangular conference tables are best for larger, formal conference rooms and are available in a wide range of sizes to suit the dimensions of your meeting space.

 Racetrack conference tables are similar to rectangular options, but they are rounded on each end to provide greater seating capacity and easier movement.